yao-yl/path-tempering/README.md

 ```
 This will not work in stan with large `gap`.
 It exhibits posterior bimodality  and a large R hat if running multiple chains.

-A User only need to specify a base model,  say N$(0,5)$,  and list it in an  \texttt{alternative model} block as if it is a regular model.
+A user only needs to specify a base model,  which can be the prior, or some better-shaped posterior approximation.
+Just write it in an  \texttt{alternative model} block as if it is a regular model.

 ```stan
 ...